Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 9: Tharid

-Tharid, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Tharid, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: Los Angeles Times